louismeunier/whats-my-rank/README.md

 ## What's My Rank
+# ARCHIVED - See new repo in my profile
 A cubing utility to check the rank of any time, in any event (except mbld, for now).
 It makes use of https://github.com/louismeunier/wca-stats-helper/tree/main to get rankings/times.

 ### Image Credits